Timeline (2003 film): Plot

 Castlegard, a village near La Roque Castle in Dordogne, France, is the site of the 1357 hanging of Lady Claire, sister to Arnaut de Cervole.
 Her martyrdom led France to win the Hundred Years War against the English.
 While excavating a nearby monastery, an archaeological team finds a sarcophagus containing the remains of a French knight with a lopped ear, holding the hand of his lady, an unheard-of practice for the time.

-Professor Edward Johnston, the team's leader, travels to the American headquarters of the ITC Corporation, his project's sponsor, to learn if they have tampered with the site.
+Professor Edward Johnston, the team's leader, travels to New Mexico to the headquarters of the ITC Corporation, his project's sponsor, to learn if they have tampered with the site.
 Johnston's students Kate Erickson, Josh Stern, and François Dontelle, along with Scottish archaeologist André Marek; and Professor Johnston's son Chris, discover a lens from Johnston's bifocals and a note begging for help, although both date over 600 years old.
 ITC later invites them to its headquarters.

 In the process of developing teleportation technology, ITC locked onto a stable wormhole to 1357 Castlegard.
 Johnston was invited to see the past for himself, but his group has not returned, and ITC wants Marek and company to go back in time to locate him.
+ITC vice-president Steven Kramer revealed that the device they built was meant to teleport items to certain locations, but came across a wormhole that leads only to 1357 Castlegard.
 All but Josh volunteer to go.

 The volunteers are stripped of all modern technology save for markers they can use to initiate their return.
-They are joined by a security team including ITC's head of security, Frank Gordon, and two former military men.

-On arrival in 1357, the team appears in the path of a young woman chased by English knights; the security men are killed while protecting the group, although one activates his marker after priming a grenade.
+They are joined by a security team including ITC's head of security, Frank Gordon, who recently recovered the body of a teammate named Taub, and two former Marines.
+On arrival in 1357, the team appears in the path of a young woman chased by English knights; the 2 security men are killed while protecting the group, although one activates his marker after priming a grenade.
 When his body arrives in the present, the grenade detonates and shatters much of the teleportation device.
-Josh aids ITC vice-president Steven Kramer in making repairs in order for the team to return.
+Josh aids Kramer in making repairs in order for the team to return as they had less than 6 hours.

 The team evades the knights, and the woman leads them to the English-controlled Castlegard.
-They are captured and brought before Lord Oliver de Vannes and his second-in-command, DeKere.
-When interrogated and discover to speak the English tongue, the team members claim to be Scottish.
+They are captured and brought before Lord Oliver de Vannes and his second-in-command, William DeKere.
+When interrogated and discovered to speak the English tongue, the team members claim to be Scottish.
 After hearing Dontelle's dialect, De Vannes kills François, believing him to be a French spy.
-The others are imprisoned along with Johnston, who previously promised de Vannes that he could make Greek fire for the English in exchange for his life.
-They escape but are pursued by the English.
-Gordon and Johnston are recaptured, while the others make for the monastery, led by the woman.
+The others are imprisoned in the attic along with Johnston, who previously promised de Vannes that he could make Greek fire for the English in exchange for his life.
+They escape but are pursued by the English while Marek help the woman break away.
+Marek is lead to the French forces and the woman reveals herself as Lady Claire and meets her brother, Sir Arnaut de Cervole.
+Marek soon believed he changed history by saving Claire.